jdsandifer/AutoLISP/Readme (Overview).txt

-AutoLISP Programs to Improve Drafting Efficiency
+Project Overview: AutoLISP Programs to Improve Drafting Efficiency

-The files in this repository are AutoLISP files that provide automation of specific tasks in AutoCAD for myself and other my drafting coworkers.
+The files in this repository are AutoLISP files that provide automation of specific tasks in AutoCAD for myself and my drafting coworkers.
 The language is a basic LISP variant that includes specific commands that integrate with AutoCAD and its functions.

-The files are currently in an alpha state about to be moved into internal testing and revision based on user feedback.
-Also, some functions were implemented quickly to be ready for a demo for users and the company president.
+The files are constantly being revised and will be moved into internal testing and revision based on user feedback when possible.
+Some functions were implemented quickly to be ready for a demo for users and the company president.
 Thus, there is some revision needed to finish conforming to coding best practices like the MVP model, DRY, and basic efficiency, as well as to reduce redundancies in helper functions.

-The eventual goal of the project is a set of useful, efficient, and user- friendly programs that will improve drafting efficiency as much as 50% on simple projects and assist with the speed of all projects.
+The eventual goal of the project is a set of useful, efficient, and user- friendly programs that will improve drafting efficiency as much as 100% on simple projects and assist with the speed of all projects.

 (The projects referenced above are architectural railing projects for